yashSrijan/nexmo-developer/app/views/static/write-the-docs.md

 Avoid code that is significantly different in Python 2 and 3.
 When this is unavoidable, abstract away the incompatible code to the smallest area possible and use [`__future__`](https://docs.python.org/2/library/__future__.html) to ensure backwards compatibility with Python 2.

 Inbound HTTP calls should use a WSGI-compatible web framework, preferably the [Flask](http://flask.pocoo.org/) micro-framework.
 Explanations of how to integrate Nexmo APIs with [Django](https://www.djangoproject.com/) are sensible too.

+### Ruby

+It is preferable to use the Flask microframework to writing your own HTTP handling (e.g. using `TCPServer`).

 ## What should I use in place of variables?